mietek/haskell-on-heroku-website/pages/tutorial/index.md

 ```
 </div>

-In this step, Halcyon restores the tutorial app’s _install directory_ by extracting an archive downloaded from _public storage._  The correct archive to restore is determined by calculating a _source hash_ of the source directory.
+In this step, Halcyon restores the tutorial app’s _install directory_ by extracting an archive downloaded from _public storage._

+The correct archive to restore is determined by calculating a _source hash_ of the app’s _source directory._

 Make sure your app is running: